-+12 I met Harry when he was six months old.
+12+ I met Harry when he was six months old.
 He was the last of his litter, hiding under a kitchen table.
 When the breeder dragged him out, Harry flopped his head on my leg and looked up at me with worried, brown eyes.

 I learned so much about dogs and dog training from Harry.
 We were associated with my local dog training club for all our years together.
-I stumbled on and joined the dog club on our first-morning walk in Centennial Park, and by the time I lost Harry, I had become an instructor at the club and he was my "demo dog".
+I stumbled on and joined the dog club on our first-morning walk in Centennial Park, and by the time I lost Harry, I had become an instructor at the club, and he was my "demo dog".

 Harry was also the star of a childcare centre and school holidays activity I ran called, "Can I Pat That Dog?".
 The talk was divided into three parts:

-In addition to being a star demo-dog, Harry was the muse for articles I wrote on dogs, published in my dog club’s newsletter and by a now-defunct community newspaper, where I shared my insight into dogs, dog training and dog owners -- many of these articles are now published on TallAndTrue.com.
+In addition to being a star demo-dog, Harry was the muse for articles I wrote on dogs, published in my dog club’s newsletter and by a now-defunct community newspaper, where I shared my insight into dogs, dog training and dog owners.
+Many of these articles are now shared on Tall And True.

 Harry's principal role, however, was as the family dog.
-When he died, I wrote Harry had brought so much joy into my life, it seemed wrong to feel sad about him.
+When he died, I wrote Harry had brought so much joy into my life — it seemed wrong to feel sad about him.
 But as other dog lovers know, that’s not the way grief works.
 And at moments like these, I like to recall my favourite dog quote by Agnes Sligh Turnbull:

 “Dogs’ lives are too short.
 Their only fault, really.”

 I felt grief-stricken when Harry died.
 While I maintained my connection with the dog club, getting my "dog-fix" by running training classes, it was another two and a half years before I was ready to take on the responsibility of another dog.

 When Harry first flopped his head on my lap, I had no idea of the journey we would take together.
 Nor that he would inspire me to write about dogs.
 Harry was a great muse.
 But more than that, he was a good dog.